English Argentines: Football

-English railway workers from Northern England founded the Buenos Aires Football Club on 9 May 1867 in Temple Street (now Viamonte) at a meeting organised by brothers Thomas and James Hogg who were originally from Yorkshire.
-The first football match to be played in Argentina was played at the Buenos Aires Cricket Club in Palermo, Buenos Aires on 20 June 1867.
+English railway workers from Northern England founded the Buenos Aires Football Club on 9 May 1867 in Temple Street (now Viamonte) at a meeting organised by brothers Thomas and James Hogg, who were originally from Yorkshire.
+The first football match to be played in Argentina was played at the Buenos Aires Cricket Club in Palermo, Buenos Aires, on 20 June 1867.
 The match was played between two teams of British merchants, the White Caps and the Red Caps.

-British football clubs tours over South America contributed to the spread and develop of football in the region during the first years of the 20th century.
-The first club to tour on the region was Southampton F.C. in 1904, followed by several teams (mainly from England although some Scotland clubs also visited South America) until 1929 with Chelsea F.C. being the last team to tour.
+British football clubs' tours of South America contributed to the spread and development of football in the region during the first years of the 20th century.
+The first club to tour the region was Southampton F.C. in 1904, followed by several teams (mainly from England, although some from Scotland also visited South America) until 1929, with Chelsea F.C. being the last team to tour.

-Further examples of clubs established by British immigrants to South America are Belgrano A.C., Rosario A.C., Alumni, Quilmes, and Newell's Old Boys.
+Further examples of clubs established by British immigrants to South America are Belgrano A.C., Rosario A.C., Alumni, Quilmes and Newell's Old Boys.